dangmanhtruong1995/check-gpu/README.md

 A simple tool for enriching the output of `nvidia-smi`.

-Specifically, `nvidia-smi` show only PIDs.
-This simple script shows also usernames of each PID as well
+Specifically, `nvidia-smi` shows only PIDs.
+This simple script also shows usernames of each PID as well

 ## Usage (if you want to use this at any directory, please add its path to ~/.bashrc